spikeganush/trickydex/PROJECT_DOCUMENTATION.md

    - Uses `[skip ci]` tag to prevent workflow loops
    - Maintains consistent versioning across builds

+4. **EAS Configuration**:
+   - Uses `"appVersionSource": "local"` in eas.json to ensure EAS Build uses version codes from app.json
+   - This is critical for proper version management in the CI/CD pipeline
+   - Without this setting, EAS would ignore the version code in app.json, causing version conflicts

 ### Required Secrets

 The workflow requires the following GitHub secrets: